15 Mental Health Charities Doing The Work

 Their programs break down systemic, healthcare, and financial barriers that millions of people in the U.S. face when trying to heal from their eating disorders.

 This nonprofit offers support through four main pathways:

 - Cash assistance

 Saprea exists to liberate individuals and society from child sexual abuse and its lasting impacts.
-The trauma of child sexual abuse can have lifelong impacts, resulting in increased risk of mental health issues, substance abuse, suicide attempts, dropping out of school, and incarceration.
+The trauma of child sexual abuse can have lifelong impacts, resulting in an increased risk of mental health issues, substance abuse, suicide attempts, dropping out of school, and incarceration.

 This nonprofit is dedicated to empowering survivors with healing strategies, skills, and resources to reduce trauma symptoms, experience post-traumatic growth, and significantly improve the quality of their lives.

 Saprea also encourages parents and caregivers to proactively learn and apply the preventative skills needed to reduce the risk of sexual abuse impacting the children they love.
-In addition, they provide courses to help create awareness about this worldwide epidemic and guide community members on how to get involved.
+In addition, they provide courses to help create awareness for this worldwide epidemic and guide community members on how to get involved.

 The organization’s impact is felt by thousands of people worldwide through its unique offerings, including:

 - Survivor-led support groups